grempe/tss-rb/README.md

 You can use the CLI to enter shares in order to recover a secret.
 Of course you will need at least the number of shares necessary as determined by the threshold when your shares were created.
-The `threshold` is visible as the third field in every `human` formatted share.
+The `threshold` is visible as the third field in every `HUMAN` formatted share.

 As with splitting a secret, there are also three methods of getting the shares into the CLI. `STDIN`, a path to a file containing shares, or interactively.